Adam Duvall Player Props: Red Sox vs. White Sox

 Adam Duvall At The Plate

-- Duvall has seven doubles, a triple, five home runs and eight walks while hitting .300.
+- Duvall has seven doubles, a triple, five home runs and eight walks while batting .284.

+- In four games this season, he has gone deep (20.0%, and 6% of his trips to the plate).

-- Duvall has an RBI in nine of 19 games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has picked up an RBI in nine games this season (45.0%), with two or more RBI in four of those contests (20.0%).

+- In 45.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.